 Deliverables Due date 1.
 Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
 Ongoing 2.
 Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA and other State and Commonwealth agencies on matters relevant to fisheries management.
 Ongoing 3.
 Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management.
 Ongoing 4.
-Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species.
-Review Ministerial determination for CDR reporting and amend if necessary Implement carry over provisions November 2021 5.
-Implement Management Plan for the South Australian Commercial Abalone fisheries on adoption by the Minister under the Fisheries Management Act 2007 in implementation 6.
+Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species. • Review Ministerial determination for CDR reporting and amend if necessary June 2023 Implement carry over provisions 5.
+Implement Management Plan for the South Australian Commercial Abalone fisheries under the Fisheries Management Act 2007 Ongoing 6.
 In consultation with industry develop a forward plan of meetings to progress and document key industry initiatives.
-March 2021 7.
+March 2023 7.
 Liaise with PIRSA Fisheries officers, SARDI Aquatic Sciences, Crown Solicitors and other state and local agencies on matters relevant to the fishery.
 Ongoing 8.
-Coordinate consultation with fishery stakeholders through established co- management processes.
-For TACC setting; • PreTACC Meeting Ongoing September 2021 TACC Meeting November 2021 9.
-Participate in industry liaison in the field to strengthen fishery management knowledge and understanding and develop rapport with licence holders and divers.
-Ongoing 10.
-Participate in industry led development initiatives related to fisheries management.
-Participate in industry led initiatives to progress a re-seeding and stock enhancement program June 2022
+Coordinate consultation with fishery stakeholders through established comanagement processes.
+For TACC setting; Ongoing Pre-TACC Meeting September 2022 TACC Meeting November 2022 9.
+Participate in industry liaison in the field to strengthen fishery management knowledge and understanding and develop rapport with licence holders and divers including quarterly meetings with AIASA Ongoing 10.
+Participate industry-led development initiatives related to fisheries management.
+Participate where required and support in industry led initiatives to progress a re-seeding and stock enhancement program Participate in discussions relating to the potential use of shell and June 2023 visera

-Participate in a review of Diver Survey Assessment questions for 2021 Participate in discussions relating to the potential use of shell and visera Participate in an industry held workshop to develop a research plan for the WZAF in 2021/2022 financial year Support industry implementation of electronic reporting 11.
+Support industry implementation of electronic reporting 11.
 Attend to general correspondence and enquiries relevant to the WZAF.
 Ongoing 12.
-Review Roei abalone fisheries management for consideration and inclusion in the Fisheries Management (Abalone Fisheries) Regulations 2017.
-November 2021 13.
+Support consideration of long-term Roei Abalone management arrangements in consultation with industry June 2023 13.
 Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 14.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
-Ongoing
+Ongoing 15.
+Progress policy around stock enhancement as informed from outcomes of risk assessment and genetics workshop.
+June 2023